thesagni/2023-AMSE-Sagni/project/project-plan.md

 <!-- Describe your data science project in max.
 5 sentences. -->
 It has been seen in recent years that the rate of accidents has increased.
-So aim of this project is to identify how much of the increased rate of accidents is related to the increase in bicycle traffic in the city of Münster.
+So aim of this project is to identify how much of the increased rate of accidents is related to the increase in accident rates in the city of Münster and how is the accident rate in the city of Münster related to the bicycle traffic.
-So, This projects draws a connections between the available cycle stations in Münster with the road accidents in Germany.
+So, This projects draws a connections between the count of available cycle stations in two major locations in Münster with the road accidents in Münster as well as road accidents in Germany.

 ## Rationale

 <!-- Outline the impact of the analysis, e.g. which pains it solves. -->
-The analysis helps to do correlate increase in road accidents with the increase in bicycle traffic.
+The analysis helps to do correlate rate of road accidents in Germany and Münster with the rate bicycle traffic in Münster

 ## Datasources